La La Anthony Puts Her Curves On Full Display In A Tom Ford Gown At Tyler Perry’s Gala In Atlanta

 La La Anthony was sizzling in her latest red carpet look.

-The Power actress attended the opening gala event for Tyler Perry’s studio in Atlanta, Georgia on Saturday, October 5.
+The Power actress attended the opening gala event for Tyler Perry’s studio in Atlanta on Saturday, October 5.
 While she didn’t seem to have a plus one accompanying her, her Tom Ford gown that she wore to the event was able to have a life of its own on the red carpet.
 The tan, curve-hugging dress flowed down past La La’s legs and had short sleeves that showed off the actress’ toned arms.
-The dress also had a leopard waist belt that takes over the front half of the dress.
-La La is also wearing large hoops to accompany the dress, and has styled her hair in a high ponytail away from her face.
+The dress also had a leopard waist belt that took over the front half of the dress.
+La La was also wearing large hoops to accompany the dress, and styled her hair in a high ponytail away from her face.

 In a photo that was captured by Fashion Bomb Daily’s Instagram page, the page’s followers are able to see that model Karlie Kloss has also worn the dress in the past.
-The side-by-side photo received more than 1,000 likes at the time of writing.
+The side-by-side photo received more than 1,000 likes at the time of this writing.
 The photo also received a plethora of comments from Instagram users who couldn’t help but notice that something was off about La La’s look.

-“Not a flattering dress,” one follower wrote.
+“Not a flattering dress,” one fan wrote.

-“Don’t like the fit,” another follower chimed in.
+“Don’t like the fit,” a second user chimed in.

 While some followers weren’t the biggest fans of the look, others felt that the dress fit La La correctly.

-“Lala has the curves,” one follower shared.
+“Lala has the curves,” shared a third commenter.

-“Lala is wearing it better but the dress is ugly,” another follower said.
+“Lala is wearing it better but the dress is ugly,” reasoned a fourth user.

 La La’s outing comes after the actress has shared that she is working hard on her latest acting role.
 The Inquisitr previously reported that the sixth season of Power is currently available on Starz.
 Season 6 happens to be the final season of the 50 Cent-produced show.
 La La has played the role of LaKeisha on the show since it premiered in 2013.